-Discover things to do in the Somerset gardens and loose yourself in fifty acres of lakes, temples, cascades, tranquil woodland walks, formal terraces, vivid colours and views that take your breath away.....
+Discover Somerset and loose yourself in fifty acres of lakes, temples, cascades, tranquil woodland walks, formal terraces, vivid colours and views that take your breath away.....

 This is Hestercombe - a unique combination of three centuries of garden design: Coplestone Warre Bampfylde's Georgian landscape garden, the Victorian terrace and shrubbery and the stunning Edwardian garden design by Sir Edwin Lutyens and Gertrude Jekyll.

-All of our Somerset gardens have undergone acclaimed restoration works and today provide important examples of gardens in contrasting styles that continue to grow and develop.
+All of our gardens have undergone acclaimed restoration works and today provide important examples of gardens in contrasting styles that continue to grow and develop.

 The award-winning visitor facilities include the warm and welcoming Stables Kitchen with a bright, airy, stylish Courtyard.
-Plus open from June 2014 a beautiful vintage tearoom inside Hestercombe House serving full afternoon teas and light lunches.
+Plus open from June 2014 the Column Room restaurant inside Hestercombe House serving full Afternoon teas and light lunches.

 The Gardens Shop is full of beautiful things for the home and garden and the Plant Centre is well stocked with a wide variety of plants.
 These facilities and the well-appointed picnic area and under 7s playground have free entry.

 Did you know...